 Step 6 - Find your RSS feed URL

-Replace “yoursitename” and “blogname” with your built-in domain and Blog Page title.
+Replace “yoursitename” with your built-in domain and “blogname” with your Blog Page URL slug.

-Note: While you can use a custom domain here (http://customdomainname.com/blogname?format=rss), to ensure stability we recommend using your built-in .squarespace.com URL.
+While you can use a custom domain here (http://customdomainname.com/blogname?format=rss), we recommend using your built-in .squarespace.com URL to ensure stability.
 The URL won't be visible anywhere on Apple Podcasts or to your subscribers.
-If you prefer to use a custom third-party domain, ensure it's mapped properly.
+If you prefer to use a custom third-party domain, ensure it's connected properly.

 For more help, visit Finding your RSS feed URL.